Iranian leader visits Indonesia to deepen economic ties amid global geopolitical challenges - ExBulletin

 While in Indonesia, Raisi is to lay a wreath at Kalibata Heroes Cemetery in Jakarta to honor Indonesian war dead before meeting Widodo at the Presidential Palace in Bogor.
 They will witness the signing of the PTA and other agreements.

 Before leaving Jakarta on Wednesday, Raisi will also meet Indonesian House Speaker Puan Maharani, religious figures and businessmen.
-He will visit the Grand Istiqlal Mosque in Jakartas, the largest in Southeast Asia, and give public lectures at an Islamic university.
+Hell visits the Grand Istiqlal Mosque in Jakartas, the largest in Southeast Asia, and gives public lectures at an Islamic university.

 Widodos’ last trip to Iran was in 2016, while Iran’s last official state visit was in 2015, when Hassan Rohani attended the 50th commemoration of the Asia-Africa Conference in Bandung.